 Parking decks consist of concrete over a metal support system.
 Expansion joints or spacers permit sections of concrete to move with temperature changes.
 Even with regular maintenance, temperature changes, traffic, and corrosives like oil, salt, and deicers erode waterproofing and damage the structure.

 Got a leak?
-We’ll fix it.
+Our waterproofing contractors will fix it.

-ACS has been doing this over 20 years.
+ACS’s waterproofing contractors have been doing this over 20 years.
 We’re your guys.

 What you can expect from us: